Home Telephone Location New Telephone Numbers

 World Class Visitor Centre

-• Visitor Centre at Thomas Quarry, recognised as a World Class visitor attraction, catering for 350,000 visitors annually.
+• Visitor Centre at Thomas Quarry, recognised as a World Class visitor attraction, catering for 350,000 visitors annually by year five.

 • Inspiring building within a beautiful setting, that offers visitors the opportunity to experience the natural surroundings of a unique environment.